6 Useful Sharing Economy Travel Tips for Families

-You can read more about the pros and cons of the sharing economy in the book, Hustle and Gig: Struggling and Surviving in the Sharing Economy.
+You can read more about the sharing economy disadvantages and advantages in the book, Hustle and Gig: Struggling and Surviving in the Sharing Economy.

 Sharing economy travel tips for families

 For travel, the sharing economy has opened doors for people to offer their resources to travelers.
-At the same time, it’s made it a lot more affordable for people to visit a new destination or try a new experience.
+It's created business opportunities for so many people in countries all over the world.
+At the same time, the sharing economy has made it a lot more affordable for people to visit a new destination or try a new experience.

 If you’re looking for ways to get your family out into the world, it’s now easier than ever to do it without having to spend an arm and a leg.
 Here are a few of my sharing economy travel tips for family travel.

-When planning travel, I often turn to crowd-sourcing for ideas of where to stay.
+When planning travel, whether it's for leisure or business travel, I often turn to crowd-sourcing for ideas of where to stay.
 I first came across the sharing economy travel website, TripAdvisor in 2009.
-TripAdvisor provides travelers with a forum to post reviews about hotels they’ve stayed at, attractions they’ve visited, or even restaurants they’ve eaten at.
+TripAdvisor provides travelers with a forum to post reviews about hotels they've stayed at, attractions they've visited, or even restaurants they've eaten at.